Sail with expedition yacht Zuza to one of the most remote and beautiful parts of the UK for a trip of a lifetime!

 Skipper Helen aims to spend three days on St. Kilda, exploring the main island of Hirta (with picnic lunches provided for all-day walks) and viewing the other islands and stacks in the group – Dun, Soay, Stac Lee, Boreray and Stac an Armin.
 The rest of the voyage will navigate guests to some of the most stunning scenery in the world, that is only accessible by sea.
 From white sandy beaches with crystal clear water to stark rocky hills patched in purple heather.
 Each day there will be time to walk ashore, climb a mountain or wander along these perfect beaches before heading back for a cosy evening on board.
 Your journey back will be more leisurely, with beautiful anchorage and hidden coves.

-Wildlife in the Hebrides is a real treat; sightings of seabirds such as Black Guillemots can be seen in their hundreds and white-tailed eagles soar along the rugged coastline.
+Sightings of seabirds such as Black Guillemots can be seen in their hundreds and white-tailed eagles soar along the rugged coastline.
 Sailing on Zuza is often rewarded with widespread sightings of birds of prey like Buzzards, Kestrels, Sparrowhawks and Peregrines and, if you’re lucky, you’ll spot the diminutive Merlin.
-St Kilda is also home to Fulmars, Hooded Crows, and snowstorms of Gannets diving for food on the open sea.
-The island of Rum has a massive Manx Shearwater colony that allows incredible views as they raft offshore around the Small Isles or shear the waves in feeding parties.
-Acrobatic Ravens give everything else in the sky a flying lesson.
-These sights are magnificently overwhelming, with the sound of seabird colonies, Puffins, Guillemots & Razorbills, it is like nothing else on earth.
+The sound is magnificently overwhelming, with the call of seabird colonies, Puffins, Guillemots & Razorbills, echoing off the cliffs.

 Skipper Helen has been sailing these waters for years and you’ll definitely feel her love, appreciation and knowledge for these waters and its wildlife.
 She knows all the secret spots and loves sharing these with her guests.
 Sometimes she will even spontaneously jump in to swim with the seals!
 Along with her first mate, there is also an onboard chef ready to cook you locally sourced and freshly prepared meals.
 Breakfast, lunch, dinner and snacks are all included in your ticket price and the crew will definitely indulge you.